DOCUMENT REVIEW SERIES / PART ONE

 If these controls and processes are in place, your team can begin actually reviewing the documents in a collection.
 (We will discuss that process in Part 3 of this blog series.)
 Remember, time, money and perhaps even the case can be saved with an efficient and effective analysis and organization.

-Look for Part 2 in our three-part series on eDiscovery Review, explaining how to create review sets and manage privilege logs.
+Look for Part 2 in our three-part series on Ediscovery Document Review, explaining how to create review sets and manage privilege logs.
 In the meantime, if you have questions regarding effective review methods, reach out to the experts at Nextpoint.
-We are here to help.
+We provide legal services to guide you through each stage of ediscovery, from document collection and data filtering to review and production.